Dispensing Oxytetracycline hydrochloride to beekeepers for European foulbrood

 - Tetracin 10 soluble powder

 - Tetravet 100 soluble antibiotic powder.

-A DEDJTR survey of beekeepers in 1999, found 38% of respondents followed Bailey's recommendation and treated all hives in an apiary (known as blanket treatment) around July each year.
+A survey conducted by the department of beekeepers in 1999, found 38% of respondents followed Bailey's recommendation and treated all hives in an apiary (known as blanket treatment) around July each year.

 Understand the beekeeper's enterprise

 Before dispensing OTC for the management of EFB, veterinary practitioners will need to know:

 - the number of apiaries owned by the beekeeper